engity-com/bifroest/docs/reference/authorization/oidc.md

 <<property("retrieveUserInfo", "bool", None, id_prefix="device-auth-", default=False, heading=4)>>
 Will retrieve the UserInfo and makes it available in the [corresponding context via `userInfo`](../context/authorization.md#oidc-property-userInfo).

+### Session cleanup

+Before the session's retention period ends, a temporary ID-token verification or UserInfo failure leaves the stored authorization token in place for a later retry.
+After the session has expired **and** its configured retention period has elapsed, housekeeping removes the local OIDC token without contacting the identity provider again.
+It can then delete the session after successful environment disposal, subject to the configured [audit failure policy](../housekeeping.md#cleanup-guarantees).
+Bifröst does not revoke access or refresh tokens at the identity provider; OIDC disposal only removes the local token.

 ### Context {: #device-auth-context }

 This authorization will produce a context of type [Authorization OIDC](../context/authorization.md#oidc).